Making the Most of Your Videos & Images

 Don’t Forget Behind the Scenes

 So now you’re uploading your image, in the right place, it’s important to set an image size so your users’ browser doesn’t need to wait until the image has loaded to render the rest of the page.
 To create visual consistency, keep the image size the same.
 It will help give your pages a structured feel.

 Again, to protect against an image not loading, help the visually impaired, and to aid your SEO, make sure the filename of your image is relevant Banana.jpeg is much easier for Google to understand than 234064-Wide.jpeg is.
 The same goes for alt text and anchor text.
 Try and be descriptive and avoid keyword stuffing.
 For example with your alt text; “a yellow banana in a white bowl“ is much better than “banana, fruit, yellow thing, Bananarama, apple, orange.”
 However, it is important to keep your alt text and file name different.
 The alt text should be more descriptive.
 It is possible to over optimize!

 A Video Paints Ten Thousand Words

-SEO image optimization also applies to embeded videos.
+SEO image optimization also applies to embedded videos.
 Video can really help to bring your content alive.
-Videos that dig deep in a topic are popular, especially if they answer questions.
-The same goes for linking to relevant content, or breaking down a topic on YouTube.
+Videos that dig deep into a topic are popular, especially if they answer questions.
+The same goes for linking to relevant content or breaking down a topic on YouTube.

 Lastly, consider transcribing your video content, especially for technical or in-depth subject matter.
 Your audience may want to refer to the transcription in lieu of taking copious notes.